 But if you allow customers to customise their order, then you have to assemble a bundle of different products.
 That takes more time and effort, and costs more.
 You need to source more products, and cover the extra cost of bespoke filling of the boxes.

 There’s also more chance of an order being wrong and being returned.
 That also increases costs.

 However, the challenge is that customisation appeals to customers.
 It gives them more choice, and more control.
 It draws in more subscribers.

 So you have to find a balance between customer appeal and cost to serve.
 Ideally, you offer the customer some choice, but not too much.

-Of course, it’s not always possible to just offer four options.
+Of course, it’s not always possible to just offer 4 options.
 But be careful not to make it too hard to choose.

-Many sites – alcohol or fashion for example – clearly offer more than four choices.
-But if so, you should use progressive disclosure (also in our article on design psychology)to help make choosing easier.
+Many sites – alcohol or fashion for example – clearly offer more than 4 choices.
+But if so, you should use progressive disclosure (also in our article on design psychology) to help make choosing easier.
 So, let customers choose the category first (wine), then the type of product (Shiraz) and finally help them narrow down the options (e.g. filter by price or region).
-Break the choices into a series of smaller choices makes it much easier for customers.
+Breaking the choices into a series of smaller choices makes things easier for customers.

 Frequency and length of subscription

 Finally, think about how often you send out products and how long the customer has to sign up for.

 Monthly deliveries are the most common, but don’t apply to all categories.